CascadePublicMedia/pbs_tv_schedule/README.md

    Secret API key as provided by PBS.
 See **REQUIREMENTS** for more information.

- * `Default Feed`
+ * `Feeds Configuration`

-   This option will be available after a valid Station Call Sign and API Key have been provided.
-The selected default feed will appear first when a user accesses the schedule pages.
+   These options will be available after a valid Station Call Sign and API Key have been provided.
+Feeds can be sorted and enabled/disabled, and one feed can be set as the default.
+These settings will apply to feeds select lists presented to the user on schedule pages.

 TEMPLATES
 ---------